 This resolution has several advantages:

-The app model for HoloLens is designed to use the Shell's mixed world.
+The app model for mixed reality is designed to use the Mixed Reality Home, where many apps live together.
+Think of this as the mixed reality equivalent of the desktop, where you run many 2D apps at once.
 This has implications on app life cycle, Tiles, and other key features of your app.

 2D views are decorated with a app bar above their content.
-Even in full screen mode (for video playback for instance), the app bar is always visible.
 The app bar has two points of app-specific personalization:

 Title: displays the displayname of the Tile associated with the app instance